Diabetes

 - Meals/snacks: allow time for carb counting and bolusing.

-- Where to treat: student may treat in class or a nearby safe space—don’t send alone when hypo.
+- Where to treat: student may treat in class or nearby safe space —

 Recognising & Treating Lows

-Symptoms: shakiness, sweats, pallor, irritability, difficulty concentrating, sudden fatigue.
+Symptoms: shakiness, sweats, pallor, irritability, fatigue, trouble concentrating.

-If unconscious or unable to swallow: give glucagon (nasal or injectable) and call emergency services.
+- If unconscious or unable to swallow: give glucagon and call emergency services.

 Highs & Ketones

-- Encourage water; follow the DCP for correction insulin and recheck timing.
+- Encourage water; follow DCP for correction insulin.

 PE / Sports

-- Check glucose before activity; have fast carbs on hand.
+- Check glucose before activity; keep fast carbs on hand.

-- Watch for delayed lows after afternoon sports.
+- Watch for delayed lows (can occur hours later, even overnight).

 Exams & Tests

-- Allow meters/CGM/phones (in airplane/silent mode if required) and hypo treatment at desk.
+- Allow meters/CGM/phones (silent/airplane mode if needed) and hypo treatment at desk.

 School Trips & Camps

-- Share the DCP with trip leaders; identify the nearest medical facility.
+- Share DCP with trip leaders; identify nearest medical facility.

-- Consider activity-related basal/bolus adjustments; bring plenty of snacks.
+- Plan basal/bolus adjustments for activity; bring plenty of snacks.

 Communication & Training

-- Annual training for staff who work with the student.
+- Annual training for staff in contact with the student.

-- Agree on signals for the student to leave class to treat; update substitutes.
+- Agree on signals for breaks/treatment; update substitute teachers.

 - Maintain a log of significant events (severe hypos, ketones, site failures).